US-CBO/captax/docs/environment_parameters.md

 >
 > **Source**: CBO
 >
-> **Note**: The difference between 1.0000 and this parameter represents the share of equity-financed investment in fixed assets funded with new shares.
+> **Note**: The difference between 1.0000 and this parameter represents the share of equity-financed investment in fixed assets funded with new shares

 #### `c_corp_equity_repurchases_share`
 > **Description**: Share of returns from equity-financed investment in fixed assets paid out as stock repurchases (*C corporations only*)